17 Killer Presentations Tips for Students Who Want to Stand out

 9. Look em’ in the Eyes!

 Images are powerful.
-Instead of using bullets on each slide or pictures to emphasize your point, you can take up the whole screen with a strong or even controversial scene.
+Instead of using bullets on each slide to emphasize your point, you can take up the whole screen with a strong or even controversial image.
 Are you making a presentation on foreign language, show a confused tourist in Paris!
 Are you speaking about technology in third world countries?
 This image by Sven Torfinn is breathtaking!
-Allow the Picture to engage for you, Check out 11 Free and Awesome Image Resources for your next Presentation if you’re looking for an image to wow your audience.
+Allow the picture to engage for you.
+Check out these 11 Free and Awesome Image Resources for your next Presentation if you’re looking for an image to wow your audience.

 Being professional and informative does not mean you can’t be fun!
 We all know humor makes everything lighter and better!
 And there is almost always a way to fit in into any presentation.
 When Steve Jobs introduced the iPhone 4 on the huge projector screen (which looked like an exact duplicate of the iPhone 3) he joked, “Stop me if you’ve seen this before.”
 He knew the audience anticipated a grand new design so he beat them to the punch with a short quip.